goblint/bench/incremental-test-generation/clang-mutations/MUTATIONS.md

-# Mutations
+# Mutation Operators
-In this document is described what the different mutations do.
-In the [Readme](README.md) file it is described how to run the mutations.
+In this document is described what the different operators do.
+In the [Readme](README.md) file it is described how to run the mutation operators.

 ## Remove Function Body - RFB
 **readability-remove-function-body**<br>